VsrsCif/Laurentius-meps-plugin/README.md

 | PrintAndEnvelope-LegalZPP  | Legal service in civil procedures - personal (1g - 2kg) | [ZPP envelope (personal)](https://github.com/VsrsCif/Laurentius-meps-plugin/blob/master/docs/ZPP_osebno.pdf) |
 | PrintAndEnvelope-LegalZPP_NP | Legal service in civil procedures  (1g - 2kg)|   [ZPP envelope ]( https://github.com/VsrsCif/Laurentius-meps-plugin/blob/master/docs/ZPP_navadno.pdf) |
 | PrintAndEnvelope-LegalZUP |  Legal service in administrative procedures (1g - 2kg)|   [ZUP envelope ](https://github.com/VsrsCif/Laurentius-meps-plugin/blob/master/docs/ZUP.pdf) |

+## Interceptors
+Interceptors are Laurentius plugins for intercept and process out/in mail during transmission.
+### MEPSOutInterceptor
+Use of interceptor is in service requester side.
+For action "AddMAil" interceptor validates and concatenate all pdf's to one pdf as printable content for mail.
+"Concatenation" adds blank page to all pdf documents with odd number of pages.
+(Printing is on both side of sheet of paper.
+Blank page ensures that each pdf document starts on new sheet of paper.
+Only "concenated PDF" and envelope data are sent to service provider.

+Other actions are ignored!

+### MEPSInInterceptor
+Use of interceptor is on both side (service requester/ service provider).
+For "service provider" on action "AddMail" interceptor validates envelope data and pdf content.
+If envelope data and "printable content" are valid AS4 Receipt is returned, else fault (with cause description) is triggered.
+For "service requester" on action "StatusReport" updates all out mail statuses.

+## Cron task
+Plugin contains two cron tasks for service provider:
+ * MEPSTask: create daily package for machine printing and enveloping
+ * MEPSStatusSubmitter: create and submit status report for all processed requests to requestor.

 ### Prerequisites